 This is a pretty lengthy and robust article as I wanted to be thorough with what I’ve learned over the years and be able to share it with everyone.
 I have the tips organized by categories, so feel free find the category the most important for you in case there’s anything in particular that you’re looking for.

-Lets start here because if you can’t get into Costa Rica, well the rest just won’t matter!
+Lets start here when traveling to Costa Rica, because if you can’t get into Costa Rica, well the rest just won’t matter!

 Currently the maximum dollar amount of $500.00 is what you are allowed to bring into Costa Rica every 6 months and they will stamp your passport accordingly.
 I have brought down electronics for friends ( Cell Phone, iPad, A laptop) in carry-on luggage with no questions or hassles at customs.